 p4d service for all instances on this machine.
 Also stop all p4broker services running on this machine (if any).

 For this short maintenance, the broker cannot be left running (e.g. to broadcast a "Down For Maintenance (DFM)" message) because the structure change cannot be started until all processes launched from the SDP directory structure have stopped.

 p4d_1_init status p4d_1_init stop p4d_1_init status p4broker_1_init status p4broker_1_init stop p4broker_1_init status

-status are for situational awareness; and are not strictly necessary.
+status commands before and after the start/stop commands are for situational awareness.
+These are not strictly necessary.

 3.2.2.
 Move old SDP Aside

 First, move the old SDP common files aside, like so:

 cd /hxdepots/p4 mv common OLD.common.$(date +'%Y-%m-%d')